-High Availability ensures that the services running on the Barracuda CloudGen Firewall are always available even if one unit is unavailable due to maintenance or an hardware fault.
+High Availability ensures that the services running on the Barracuda CloudGen Firewall are always available even if one unit is unavailable due to maintenance or a hardware fault.
 Reliable HA depends on the correct configuration of the surrounding switches and routers.
-Especially important is the ARP cache time or ARP timeout which must be set to a value between 30 and 60 seconds.
-When the virtual server fails over to the secondary firewall, the MAC addresses associated with the Virtual Server IPs also change.
+Especially important is the ARP cache time or ARP timeout, which must be set to a value between 30 and 60 seconds.
+When the virtual server fails over to the secondary firewall, the MAC addresses associated with the virtual server IPs also change.
 The MAC address is immediately sent out via gratuitous or unsolicited ARP requests, updating the MAC address table or ARP cache of the connected switches and routers.
-If the lifetime of the ARP timeout of the switch is set to be longer, for example 300 seconds, the secondary unit would not be reachable for up to 5 minutes, because the ARP cache would not be updated for that time.
+If the lifetime of the ARP timeout of the switch is set to be longer, for example, 300 seconds, the secondary unit would not be reachable for up to 5 minutes because the ARP cache would not be updated for that time.
 Longer timeouts also increase the number of ARP requests sent out by the firewall, increasing the load on the switch.

 Requirements and Limitations for High Availability

 - Both units must be the same model.
-Using different revisions of the same hardware appliance is possible.
+However, using different revisions of the same hardware appliance is possible.

 - If you are running an HA setup with different appliance revisions, ensure that both physical ports of the private uplink are using identical port labels.
 Otherwise, HA synchronization may fail.

-- Latency on the HA sync connection may not exceed 80 ms.
+- Latency on the HA sync connection must not exceed 80 ms.

 For more information, see How to Set Up a High Availability Cluster.

 You can also configure a HA cluster with two managed firewalls by assigning two firewalls to the virtual server as primary and secondary box in the cluster on the Firewall Control Center.
 The box level configuration and licensing of the firewall is completely separate.
 You can configure the HA cluster in active-passive and active-active mode with no limit on the number of virtual servers on the firewall.